1997 Albanian civil unrest: Casualties

 According to Christopher Jarvis, there were 2,000 people killed.
 Fred C. Abrahams reported that between March and May 1997, approximately 1,600 people were killed, most of them in shootouts between rival gangs.
 An UNIDIR document claimed that more than 2,000 people were killed in March alone.

 Aftermath

 Damage from the rebellion was estimated at $200 million, with approximately 3,700 to 5,000 people wounded.
 Lawsuits were filed against the leaders of the rogue firms.
 Various members of the government, including Safet Zhulali and Agim Shehu, were sentenced in absentia.

-In the elections of June and July 1997, Berisha and his party were voted out of power, and the leftist coalition led by the Socialist Party won.
-The Socialist Party elected Rexhep Meidani as President of the Albanian Republic.
-All UN forces left Albania by 11 August.
+In the June and July 1997 elections, Berisha and his party were voted out of power, and the leftist coalition led by the Socialist Party won.
+The Socialist Party elected Rexhep Meidani as President of Albania.
+All UN forces had left Albania by 11 August.